-Changes in this permit for Outfall #001 include the recalculations of Ammonia limits, and a 1 year schedule with final limits for Aluminum, Total Recoverable as reasonable potential does exist.
-Part II of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.
+Changes in this permit for Outfall #001 include the revision of ammonia final effluent limits.
+See Part II of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.
+Special conditions were updated to include the addition of the Electronic Discharge Monitoring Report (eDMR) Submission System.